seonWKim/blog_os/README.md

       with a system reset
     - Double fault exception CAN occur when a second exception occurs during the handling of a prior exception handler
         - only very specific combinations of exceptions can lead to a double fault
 - Kernel stack overflow
     - when kernel overflows its stack, it hits the guard page
     - guard page
         - a special memory page at the bottom of a stack that makes it possible to detect stack overflows
     - bootloader sets up a guard page for the kernel stack, so a stack overflow causes a page fault

 - Diverging functions
     - Functions that never return and marked with `-> !`
         - Different from the `()` type, which has exactly one possible value

 - Switching Stacks
     - `x86_64` arch is able to switch to a predefined, known-good stack when an exception occurs
         - this switch happens at the hardware level, so it can perform before the CPU pushes the exception stack frame
     - IST(Interrupt Stack Table)
         - table of 7 pointers to known-good stacks
         - for each exception handler, we can choose a stack from the IST

 - TSS(Task State Segment)
     - A special data structure used by the x86 architecture to store information about task
         - e.g. state of the CPU registers, stack pointers and segment selectors
     - Primarily used for hardware task switching and handling interrupts that require switching to a different task
 - GDT(Global Descriptor Table)
     - A data structure used by the x86 architecture to define the characteristics of the various memory segments used in the system
     - Each entry(segment descriptor) specifies the base address, size and access privileges of a segment

+- (Memory) Segmentation system
+    - A memory management schema that divides the memory into different segments
+    - Concepts
+        1. Segment: a contiguous block of memory with a specific starting address and length
+        2. Segment Descriptor: contains information about a segment, such as its base address, limit(size) and access rights
+        3. Segment Selector: a value that identifies a segment descriptor in the GDT(Global Descriptor Table) or LDT(Local Descriptor Table)
+    - Not used these days, instead modern systems use a flat memory model with paging for memory management, which simplifies memory access and provides better support for features like virtual memory and memory protection
+    -